-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing using the school's agreed processes.
-If in doubt about recording requirements, staff should discuss with the Designated Safeguarding Lead or their deputy.
+All concerns, discussions and decisions made, including the rationale for those decisions, should be recorded in writing following the protocols in Appendix 4: Safeguarding and child protection recording.
+This includes instances where referrals were or were not made to another agency, such as local authority children's social care or the Prevent programme etc. If in doubt about recording requirements staff should discuss with the Designated Safeguarding Lead or their Deputy.

-Records of concerns documentation, referrals and other written safeguarding information are kept in a child protection file for each child and stored separately from each child's education file.
+Records of concerns documentation, referrals and other written safeguarding information are kept in a child protection file for each child and stored separately from each child's education file; this file is 'tagged' to indicate that separate information is held.
 Child protection files are confidential and stored securely and only made available to relevant individuals.